 The Office for Seniors provides information to seniors and to the Government about the issues and concerns of older people.

-Diane Turner is working on ensuring seniors are valued and acknowledged within society.
+Diane Turner is the Director of the Office for Seniors and is working to ensure seniors are valued and acknowledged within society.

 “We are all ageing.
 It matters to all of us that New Zealand is a place where we have the opportunity to age positively and well.